Table of Contents

 You’ll want to invest in your kitchen and bathrooms, of course.
 But knowing what and how much is key.
 According to Angi (formerly Angie’s list) the average cost of home improvement and home repairs rose by 25% year over year in 2021.

 Because of supply chain woes, inflation, and the costs of shipping going up, the cost of home renovation has increased.
-But, fortunately for homeowners, the values of their homes have also increased…by nearly 20%!
+But, fortunately for homeowners, the values of their homes have also increased over the last few years.

 Recommended Reading: